KonaTeam/kona-api/sections/spaces.md

   "spaces":[{
     "id":1,
     "name":"Just for Me",
     "details":"This space allows you to capture reminders that may not fit neatly into a space of their own.
-For example: 'Remember the dry cleaning', 'Schedule my dentist appointment', or 'Need to buy a gift for the birthday party Brian is attending'.", "updated_at":1372091715000,
+For example: "Remember the dry cleaning", "Schedule my dentist appointment", or "Need to buy a gift for the birthday party Brian is attending".", "updated_at":1372091715000,
     "picture_thumb":"/kona/images/defaultproject.png"
     "href":"https://api.kona.com/spaces/1"